acamposuribe/p5.brush/README.md

     ```
     This `generatorFunction` uses sinusoidal functions to create a time-varying wave pattern within the vector field.
 Each cell's angle is calculated and assigned, resulting in a dynamic field that can be used to influence brush strokes.

 ### Brush Management

 Functions for managing brush behaviors and properties.

+- `brush.scale(_scale)`
+  - **Description**: Adjusts the global scale of all standard brush parameters, including weight, vibration, and spacing, based on the given scaling factor.
+This function is specifically designed to affect dafault brushes, allowing for uniform scaling across various brush types.
+  - **Parameters**:
+    - `_scale` (Number): The scaling factor to be applied to the brush parameters.
+  - **Note**: This function only impacts the default brushes.
+Custom brushes may not be affected by this scaling, since they are defined per case basis.
+  - **Usage**:
+    ```javascript
+    // Scale all standard brushes by a factor of 1.5 brush.scale(1.5);
+    ```
+    Using `brush.scale()`, you can easily adjust the size and spacing characteristics of standard brushes in your project, providing a convenient way to adapt to different canvas sizes or artistic styles.

 - `brush.box()`
   - **Description**: Retrieves an array containing the unique names of all available brushes.
 This function is useful for accessing the variety of brushes included in the library, which range from different pencil types to markers and specialized brushes like the hatch brush.
 Of course, the function will also return the custom brushes you've created.